Python-SIP/sip/sphinx/python_api.rst

 you will completely ignore it.
 However, it does expose some functionality that can be used by applications.

+.. versionadded:: 4.19.4

+When a private copy of the SIP module is being used it would normally be imported from the package containing the private copy.
+However, in order to maintain compatibility with earlier versions, the module can also be imported as a top-level module *so long as a SIP-generated extension module has previously been imported*.

 .. class:: array